Resource Management Best Practice 2 - Categorical Activity Prioritization

 Capacity planning refines the annualized resource projections; giving the organization insight to the additional resources needed in order to account for the inefficiencies associated with resource scheduling; personnel hiring delays and qualification; and equipment maintenance, calibration, and retooling.
 Each of these inefficiencies prevent resources from being available one hundred percent of the time; thereby forcing the organization to either increase its asset base or decrease its level of activity.
 Capacity planning reveals the average level of inefficiency providing insight to the resource and activity planning adjustments to be made.

-Posts in this category are dedicated to discussing the leading practices of companies successfully executing a resource projection program in support of strategic planning.
+Materials in this forum are dedicated to discussing the leading practices of companies successfully executing a resource projection program in support of strategic planning.
+The following articles, podcasts, documents, and resources cover those topics critical to a strong resource projection program.

 The Five Dysfunctions of a Team: A Leadership Fable